 Key Takeaways

-- Deferral means a college is delaying their decision until spring.
+- Deferral means a college is delaying their decision until spring, or the regular decision round.

 - Being deferred from college doesn't mean you've been denied acceptance.